Skip to content

 Further County Investment St. Louis County hires an Executive Director for The Depot, a first in the building’s history.
 With renewed county investment comes building upgrades, design changes, and an updated mission and vision.

-The Depot Today The Depot is still home to the St. Louis County Arts & Cultural Center as well as seven different arts and cultural organizations.
+The Depot Today The Depot is still home to the St. Louis County Arts & Cultural Center as well as eight different arts and cultural organizations.

 Please consider donating to ensure the Depot stands for another century.